rogalmic/vscode-bash-debug/README.md

 # Overview
 This is a SIMPLE bashdb debugger frontend.
 Useful for learning bash shell usage and writing simple scripts.

-Hopefully bash will land on 3 leading platforms making this extension.
+Hopefully bash will land on 3 leading platforms making this extension very useful.

 Sample usage animation:
 1. Creating launch configuration with "wizzard"